-- a) Political signs may be removed by city officials when illegally placed and the actual cost of removal charged to the candidate.
+- a) All political signs erected during a campaign season shall be removed within seven days following the date of conclusion of the general, special or run-off election whereby the contest pertaining to the sign in question has been concluded or if the candidate withdraws his or her candidacy.
 Mexico Beach has not chosen to charge candidates in the past but candidates are advised to contact Mexico Beach Code Enforcement for current practice. - b) Candidates are advised to educate campaign volunteers on property sign placement to avoid the loss of signs and the potential charging of fines for the collection of illegally placed signs.